Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Appendix B: Finding optimal behavior

-Let $\iota_t$ be the indicator random variable that equals 1 if the fox finds a badger and equals 0 if the fox finds a rabbit at time $t$.
+Let $\iota_t$ be the indicator random variable that equals 1 if the burrow contains a badger and equals 0 if the burrow contains a rabbit at time $t$.
 (Note that the random variables $\iota_t$ and $x_t$ covary.)
-We now define $g(q_t, u_t, x_t, \iota_t)$ to be the payoff the fox receives at time $t$ as a function of its threshold ($u_t$), the probability $q_t$ that the environment is bad, and the random variables $x_t$ and $\iota_t$.
+We now define $y(q_t, u_t, x_t, \iota_t)$ to be the payoff the fox receives at time $t$ as a function of its threshold ($u_t$), the probability $q_t$ that the environment is bad, and the random variables $x_t$ and $\iota_t$.
 So

-Since $q_t$ gives us the current probability that the environment is bad, given $x_t$ we can calculate the probability that $\iota_t = 1$, i.e., that the fox would find a badger if he were to dig: $q_t\,p_b(x_t) + (1-q_t)\,p_g(x_t)$.
-We can now calculate the expected payoff for time step $t$, which given a uniform distribution of cue intensity $x_t$ is
+In the bad environment, the probability density of badgers and a cue strength of $x_t$ is $f_{b,c}(x_t)\,p_b$.
+Likewise, $f_{g,c}(x_t)\,p_g$ gives the probability density of badgers and a cue strength of $x_t$ in the good environment.
+Similarly $f_{b,r}(x_t)\,(1-p_b)$, and $f_{g,r}(x_t)\,(1-p_g)$ give the same probability densities for rabbits.
+This allows us to calculate the expected immediate payoff for the strategy of threshold $u_t$ as